TosbackCgusBridge-Bot/CGUs-versions/Sourceforge/Privacy Policy.md

     1. To understand a user’s needs and create content that is relevant to the user;
     2. To generate statistical studies;
     3. To conduct market research and planning by sending user surveys;
-    4. To notify user referrals of DHI services, information, or products when a user requests that we send such information to referrals.
+    4. To notify user referrals of SlashDot Media services, information, or products when a user requests that we send such information to referrals.
     5. To improve services, information, and products;
-    6. To help a user complete a transaction, or provide services or customer support to users and to recipients of DHI products;
+    6. To help a user complete a transaction, or provide services or customer support to users and to recipients of SlashDot Media products;
-    7. To communicate with the user and with recipients of DHI products and services;
+    7. To communicate with the user and with recipients of SlashDot Media products and services;
     8. To email users about services, information, products and offers from our business partners (and as set forth in the Section How we share information we gather);
     9. To personalize a Site for the user;
     10. To notify the user of any changes with a Site which may affect the user;